Optigo Logo to return to homepage

 • SNET/SADR: This is the combination of the Source Network and the Source Address, which should be a unique combination with every device on your site.

 • Show Frames: This button allows you to dig into the packet frames, much as you would in Wireshark, so you can go frame by frame to narrow in on an issue.
-You would likely use this view after you’ve filtered down with a few different drilldowns, so you’re not looking at all the frames in your capture.
+You would likely use this view after you’ve filtered down with a few different drill-downs, so you’re not looking at all the frames in your capture.

-After we walked through the different tools in the BACnet Browser toolbox, we looked into how you might filter on your own files to pinpoint device issues.
-This is why the BACnet Browser is the definition of working smarter not harder.
+After we walked through the different tools in the BACnet Browser toolbox, we looked into how you might filter your own files to pinpoint device issues.
+This is why the BACnet Browser is the definition of working smarter, not harder.
 Check out our tutorial at 7:2510:12, and our example of investigating a fresh new file with the BACnet Browser at 10:1212:03.